Is Organic Food Healthier Than Conventional? Here's What a Dietitian Has to Say

 While many of us have seen the words organic and conventional when grocery shopping, not all of us really know what the difference is.
 Sure, the word organic sounds healthy, but what does organic really mean?

 The reality is that the words organic and conventional don't actually refer to how healthy a food is, but rather are an indication of how farmers grow and process the food.

 The United States Department of Agriculture allows a food item to be considered organic if it is grown and processed according to federal guidelines addressing:

 - soil quality

 - pest and weed control

 - use of additives

 Organic producers rely on natural substances to be used as pesticides that are on an approved list provided by the USDA.
 Plus, these farmers use physical, mechanical or biologically based farming methods—which refers to how they plant, harvest and tend to their crops—and don't use most synthetic fertilizers and pesticides.

-So, contrary to popular belief, organically-grown produce is not pesticide-free.
+So, contrary to popular belief, organically grown produce is not pesticide-free.
 Rather, pesticides found on organic foods are not synthetic.

-Ultimately, the difference between organic versus non-organic food or conventional food is that conventional does allow for the use synthetic materials and genetically modified crops.
+Ultimately, the difference between organic versus non-organic food or conventional food is that conventional does allow for the use of synthetic materials and genetically modified crops.